jameswan141/jameswan141.github.io/README.md

 * I will use my knowledge to get into making unique softwares that are out of this world.
 Sure it may look scary, but knowledge is power.
 * I will create a list of objectives of what to do in order to make the portfolio look complete.
 * I will create a paragraph showcasing how I became someone who has the ability to blend in with the computer programming community.
+* I will deploy my recipe app and publish all of my projects to Github Pages.

 <div class="header">